-I want to hear their input, and to know what their thoughts are and to show me why this is the best solution or why we have to make this change or actions.
+I want to hear their input, know their thoughts, and explain why this is the best solution or why we have to make this change or action.

-One of the wrong assumptions in CS I have heard is that CS people, just talk to customers and that they are professional coddlers.
-An exceptional CS team is about service and proactive actions, heading off concerns, and bringing value to their customers each and every day.
+One of the wrong assumptions in CS I have heard is that CS people talk to customers and are professional coddlers.
+An exceptional CS team is about service and proactive actions, heading off concerns, and bringing value to their customers every day.
 They know how to listen to their customers and enjoy helping to address challenging problems with creative solutions.

 Depending on the business needs and requirements, a CS team may require someone to have previous experience in the field.
-However, I do not believe it must always be a requirement to be successful in Client Success or as a CSM.
+However, I do not believe it must always be a requirement to succeed in Client Success or as a CSM.

-On our team, we have hired folks to come from the service industry – whether it be retail or restaurants.
+We have hired folks to come from our team's service industry, whether retail or restaurants.
 It is about people with experience in working with people.
 Personality is a factor in success, along with the persistence to always continue working to either solve problems or take your customers to the next level of success.

 Everyone is capable of learning tech or industry-specific knowledge.
 What we cannot teach is sincere and genuine empathy.
-Those who find successful pathways in the field of CS are those who take the time to hear how their customer is feeling.
+Those who find successful CS pathways take the time to hear how their customer is feeling.

 As the old saying goes, people may not remember what you did, but they will remember how you made them feel.